OM3GA6400/nongd/README.md

 <img src="logo.png" alt="NONGD logo" />

-> **NOTE**: This mod is still in very early development, I'm still figuring out Geode so this will take a while.
-The README here is a proof of concept, basically what I want to achieve with this mod.

 NONGD is a song manager for Geometry Dash.
 It swaps newgrounds songs with their NONG counterparts.

 ## What is NONG?